-If, on the settlement date or any day between the order date and the settlement date, banks in the country of the currency of the relevant share class are not open for business or the relevant currency is not traded in an interbank settlement system, these days are disregarded for the purposes of calculating the settlement date.
+If, on the settlement date or any day between the order date/the MSA valuation date for the sub-fund UBS (Lux) Key Selection - Multi Strategy Alternatives (EUR) and the settlement date, banks in the country of the currency of the relevant share class are not open for business or the relevant currency is not traded in an interbank settlement system, these days are disregarded for the purposes of calculating the settlement date.
 The settlement date can only be a day on which these banks are open or these settlement systems are available for transactions in the relevant currency.